echolab-stanford/wildfire-map-public/README.md

 # Using results

 The main estimates generated in the paper are available at `clean/results_all.RDS`.
 This file is a dataframe, with an estimate for each year, for each grid cell.
 The column `preds` is the prediction for the cell overall, and `preds_0` is the prediction when the smoke input value is artificially set to 0.
-The data can be merged with the grid shapefile `clean/national_grid.RDS` on the variable `id` in order .
+For spatial coordinates, the data can be merged with the grid shapefile `clean/national_grid.RDS` on the variable `id`.

 There are several settings that can be changed in the `work/00_functions.R`.